Sverdlovsk Oblast: Ethnic groups

 232,978 people were registered from administrative databases, and could not declare an ethnicity.
 It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 Religion

+Christianity is the largest religion in Sverdlovsk Oblast.
 According to a 2012 survey 43% of the population of Sverdlovsk Oblast adheres to the Russian Orthodox Church, 5% are nondenominational Christians (excluding Protestant churches), 3% are Muslims, 2% are Orthodox Christian believers without belonging to any Church or are members of other Orthodox churches, 1% are adherents of the Slavic native faith (Rodnovery), and 0.3% are adherents of forms of Hinduism (Vedism, Krishnaism or Tantrism).
 In addition, 36% of the population declares to be "spiritual but not religious", and 9.7% is atheist.

 Education

 The most important institutions of higher education include Ural Federal University, Ural State Medical University, Ural State University of Economics, Ural State Law University, Ural State Mining University and Ural State Academy of Architecture and Arts, all located in the capital Yekaterinburg.